-To see what units of particular AP courses will be the focus of 2020 exam questions, visit the AP Covid-19 Updates page.
+To see what units of particular AP courses were the focus of 2020 exam questions, visit the AP Covid-19 Updates page.
 You can understand what content is covered in those units on AP Central.
 Select the course you’re interested in learning more about, and then choose Course and Exam Description.

 Credit & Placement Recommendations

-We recommend that institutions publicly commit to honoring their AP credit and placement policies to reassure students that you value their achievement of college-level proficiency.
+We always recommend that institutions publicly commit to honoring their AP credit and placement policies to reassure students that you value their achievement of college-level proficiency.
 This will make your institution’s credit options transparent to prospective incoming students and their families.

 To that end we have developed materials you can use.